top of page

 Parkinson’s Disease or Parkinsonism

-Patients with Parkinson’s Disease or Parkinsonism have characteristic symptoms of slowed movements, rigidity and a resting tremor.
+Patients with Parkinson’s Disease or Parkinsonism have characteristic symptoms of slowed movements, rigidity, and a resting tremor.
 A major part of the pathology of Parkinson’s is a decreased ability to produce the neurotransmitter dopamine that is critical for normal movement.
 Medication treatment for this disorder includes strategies to increase the availability of dopamine in the brain or stimulate the brain dopamine receptors.
-Examples of some of medications are Sinemet, Mirapex, Requip, Azilect and soon to be many others used alone or in combinations specific for each person.
+Examples of some medications are Sinemet, Mirapex, Requip, Azilect, and soon to be many others, used alone or in combinations specific for each person.

 Dystonia

-Dystonia is a type of movement disorder caused by excessive contraction of certain muscles that may be spasmodic or induced by stimuli or certain movement.
-There are hereditary generalized dystonia that begin in childhood in the great majority of the cases.
+Dystonia is a type of movement disorder caused by excessive contraction of certain muscles that may be spasmodic or induced by stimuli or certain movements.
+There are hereditary generalized dystonias that begin in childhood in the great majority of cases.

-The most common type of dystonia are focal dystonia involving just a small portion of muscles in one region of the body.
-The types of focal dystonia include abnormal contraction of muscles in the neck (cervical dystonia), eyelids (blepharospasm), jaw or mouth (oral-mandibular), voice (laryngeal) or hand (such as writer’s cramp).
+The most common type of dystonia is focal dystonia involving just a small portion of muscles in one region of the body.
+The types of focal dystonia include abnormal contraction of muscles in the neck (cervical dystonia), eyelids (blepharospasm), jaw or mouth (oral-mandibular), voice (laryngeal), or hand (such as writer’s cramp).
 Therapy for dystonia typically involves injections in carefully selected muscles with one of the botulinum toxins (Botox, Myobloc, Dysport or Xeomin) .
-Dr. Vehra and Dr. Liu are both trained to utilize all four of these botulinum toxin therapies and collectively have over 15 years of experience working with these treatments.
+Dr. Vehra is trained to utilize all four botulinum toxin therapies and has over 15 years of experience working with these treatments.
 Which one is chosen for each person depends on individual circumstances.
 Additionally, some patients may respond favorably to oral pharmacologic therapy or surgical therapy to treat their dystonia.

 Tremor